 Using the Plugin is simple and intuitive.
 All you have to do is install and active.
 Default publishes most of the optimal settings.
-If you are looking for advanced customization, you can check the documentation.

 With everything covered, I am pretty sure that you have found the answer to the question we started hunting from the beginning of the post.

 I have also discussed on how it doesn’t matter if you are hiding the fact that your website is using WordPress or not as there are so many ways to know.